Date Updated: 09/20/2025

 Some types of pancreatic cysts require surgical removal because of the risk of cancer.
 Surgery might be needed to remove an enlarged pseudocyst or a serous cystadenoma that's causing pain or other symptoms.

-A pseudocyst may recur if you have ongoing pancreatitis.
+A pseudocyst may come back if you have ongoing pancreatitis.

 Here's some information to help you get ready for your appointment.